 Here’s What I’d Get If You Have < $1,000 to Spend

+The Leupold VX-3HD 4.5-14×40 (link to Amazon) is another solid option.
 The scope is impossibly light at just 16 ounces, but still gives you a great focal range of 4.5-14x.
 I’ve written before about the best scope magnifications for hunting.
 At 4.5mm when zoomed out, you can still shoot a big game animal at 20 yards and see enough of the animal to place a shot.
 At the long end, you can see a single bullet hole at 100 yards for sighting in.
 Perfect.

 But it’s the top turret design of the Leupold VX-3HD that makes this scope so useful.
 Like Leupold’s higher-end scopes, it has a button on the turret to make it impossible to accidentally spin the turret without pressing the button.
 In that regard, it makes the scope as good as a capped-turret scope for making sure the turret doesn’t get bumped.
 But with a push of a button, you can take full control.